 Scott Jones was born in Nanaimo, B.C. and moved to Nova Scotia when he was 10 years old.
 He received a Bachelor of Music from Mount Allison University and choral conducting training from the University of Manitoba.
-Scott is currently completing a Master of Arts in Music Education at the University of Toronto, exploring the ways in which choir can be an agent for social change.
+Scott is currently completing a PhD in Music Education at the University of Toronto, exploring the ways in which choir can be an agent for social change.
 He has taught music privately and conducted various choral ensembles, including the Pictou District Honour Choir (New Glasgow, NS), the Nova Scotia Youth Choir (resident conductor), VOX: A Choir for Social Change (Halifax, NS), and the Annapolis Valley Honour Choir (NS) as Interim Conductor.
 Scott has had the privilege of being a clinician and guest conductor for the Mount Allison Choral Society (NB), Lady Cove Women's Choir (NL), and the Shallaway Youth Choir (NL).

 In October 2013, Scott suffered a hateful attack that left him paralyzed from the waist down.
 Determined to create positive change, he began the anti-homophobia/transphobia campaign Don't BE Afraid (www.dontbeafraidcampaign.org).
 Since its inception, the campaign has grown to have supporters from across the globe, and initiated its own choir called VOX: A Choir for Social Change.
 Both VOX and Don’t BE Afraid aim to break down social barriers through music and artistic expression.
 Scott has traveled across Canada to speak to students and faculty in universities, elementary and high schools, and community centres in order to share the Don't BE Afraid message and facilitate discussions on discrimination.
 In June 2017, Scott traveled to Cape Town, South Africa, to present a session on resilience in the choral setting with Dr. Marion Brown (Dalhousie University of School of Social Work) at the Pathways to Resilience IV Conference.